cknotz/covid_mlearn_python/readme.md

 This is work in progress.

-The data used here can be visually inspected here: https://idheapunitepolsoc.shinyapps.io/covid_dashboard/
+The data used here can be visually inspected at https://idheapunitepolsoc.shinyapps.io/covid_dashboard/